Olifants Camp KNP

 Another Garden Snake

 We were happily sitting on a septic tank in River Drive when progress came rudely knocking.
-The municipality was putting in water-borne sewerage and the pipe was going to go through our garden and across the Mkombaan River at the bottom of it.
+The municipality was putting in water-borne sewerage and the big fat poo pipe was going to go through our garden and across the Mkombaan River at the bottom of it.

-There would be some dynamite blasting.
+There would be some trench digging and some dynamite blasting.
 Deep blasting where they were going right under the river bed.

-Aitch arranged to meet with the high-ups and extracted some undertakings from them – We hereby undertake to minimise damage; to let you know the exact path so you can move your precious plants; to give you ample warning so you can move your dogs in time – we were still blissfully child-free – etc. they intoned solemnly.
-And she kept them to their word!
+Aitch consulted with Geoff Nichols and arranged to meet with the high-ups.
+Together they extracted some undertakings from these planners and engineers: We hereby undertake to minimise damage; To let you know the exact path so you can move your precious plants; To give you ample warning so you can move your dogs in time – we were still blissfully child-free – etc. They intoned all this solemnly to my stern wife – and she kept them to their word!

-I asked the guys onsite to please not kill any creatures and to bring me anything they found so I could move it away safely.
+When they came onsite, I asked the workers to please not kill any creatures and to bring me anything they found so I could move it away safely.
 I would reward them.
 That’s how I came to receive this in a big bucket:

 – Natal Black Snake – Macrelaps microlepidotus – thanks Marius Burger